biojs/edu/series/details/24_conventions.md

 estimated-time: 5
 ---

-Conventions
+General conventions
 ----------

 * [io packages](https://github.com/biojs/biojs/wiki/BioJS-parser)
-* visualization:
- - [`biojs-events`](https://github.com/biojs/biojs-events): A event system to send events to outside listener
+* visualization: [`biojs-events`](https://github.com/biojs/biojs-events): A event system to send events to outside listener
 * state your license in your README
 * source folder structure: use either `lib` or `src` (the NodeJS convention is to name it `lib`, but frankly it doesn't matter)